rgarrigo/GitFromScratch/README.md

 - ssh client

 ## Run
-Run 'make' to launch the docker.
+- 'make' to launch the docker.
-Run 'make connect' and type the password 'aria' to connect.
+- 'make connect' with password 'aria' to connect.

-## Licensing
+## License
-Copyright (C) 2025 rgarrigo.
+- Git From Scratch is licensed under the GPLv3 License.
-Git From Scratch is licensed under the GPLv3 License.
+- See the LICENSE file for more details
-See the LICENSE file for more details.
+- Copyright (C) 2025 rgarrigo.